 Government ministers from seven nations, top representatives of international non- government organizations and decision makers from the public and private sectors who contributed to the rich agenda of proceedings and exclusive meetings included: Ronald Noble, Secretary General – Interpol; Richard Kerby, Inter-Regional Adviser – United Nations; Luigi Soreca, Director General Home Affairs – European Commission; H.E.
 Atef Helmy, Minister of Communications and Information Technology, Egypt; H.E.
 Karim Sinjari, Minister of the Interior, Kurdistan; H.E.
 Mohamed Ibrahim, Minister of Information, Posts and Telecommunication, Somalia; Hon.
 A.Silima Pereira, Deputy Minister of Home Affairs, Tanzania; Erik Mothibi Molale, Permanent Secretary – Ministry of Labour & Home Affairs, Botswana; Maj.
 Gen. Tarek Mahdi, Governor of Red Sea, Egypt; Isaac Kgosi, Permanent Secretary in Office of the President – Botswana; Sayed Aqa – United Nations Development Program; Minerva Novero-Belec, Bureau for Development Policy – UN Development Program.

-The Future Cities Working Group started at Wise Media’s sixth EMEA Summit in the UAE in February.
+The Future Cities Working Group started its activities at Wise Media’s sixth EMEA Summit in the UAE.
 Hosted by the UAE Government, the event was attended by 525 high-profile delegates and saw representatives from public administrations world-wide engage in an open debate on the future of urban aggregates within evolving and interconnected societies.
 The debate connected continents with Future Cities Americas later in the year in September in Rio de Janeiro.

 A conference addressing the topic of Future Cities went live both in Rio de Janeiro, Brazil and in Milan, Italy.
 Focus of the year was on “Urban Security”, with particular emphasis given on one hand to the challenges faced by cities hosting major international events, such as the FIFA World Cup in Brazil in 2014 and the 2012 Olympic Games in London and in Rio de Janeiro in 2016; The event was held on the occasion of Wise Media’s second global event on ICT driven innovation in Brazil, during the Americas summit on security, mobility and traceability.
 Some of the end-user and industry influencers who participated included: Hilário Medeiros, Security General Manager – 2014 FIFA World Cup Organizing Committee Brazil; Guillermo Calderón Aguilera, General Director – Metrobus, Mexico; Marcos Troyjo, Vice President – Brasilinvest Group; Victor Hugo Avila, Deputy Manager of Commercial Innovation – Correos, Chile; Carlos Roberto de Oliveira, Director VP of Technology – Casa da Moeda, Brazil; Celio Ribeiro, Executive President – ABRID, Brazilian Association of Companies in Digital Identification Technology; Ernesto Castagnet, Industrial Organization & Strategic Planning -Universidad Nacional del Sur, Argentina; and Dr. Fernando Neira Orjuela, – Centre for Research on Latin America and the Caribbean (UNAM), Mexico.
 The debate continued in Europe, on the occasion of the sixth edition of QUID Innovation Italy.